CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

 ### 3. Use your bearer token to access claims data

-Now you can begin [acessing claims data]({{ '/api-documentation/access-claims-data.html' | relative_url }}).
+Now you can begin [accessing claims data]({{ '/api-documentation/access-claims-data.html' | relative_url }}).
 The sandbox and production environments support the same workflow, endpoints, parameters, and resource types.

 ## Sandbox credentials